AIR multigrid with GMRES polynomials (AIRG) and additive preconditioners for Boltzmann transport: AIRG multigrid

-Typically with AIR the approximations $\hat{\mat{A}}_\textrm{ff}^{-1}$ on each level are thrown away once the grid-transfer operators have been built and different F-point smoothers are used; as mentioned we save them to use as smoothers instead.
-The GMRES polynomials are very strong smoothers (which don't require the calculation of any extra dampening parameters) but storing them explicitly takes extra memory.
-We examine the total memory consumption of the AIRG hierarchy in \secref{sec:Results}, but note that given the fixed sparsity of $\hat{\mat{A}}_\textrm{ff}^{-1}$, our experiments with pure streaming show it has approximately $65\%$ as many non-zeros as $\mat{R}$.
-We could instead throw away $\hat{\mat{A}}_\textrm{ff}^{-1}$ after our grid transfer operators are computed on each level and perform F-point smoothing by applying $q_{m-1}(\mat{A}_\textrm{ff})$ matrix-free.
+With nAIR the approximations $\hat{\mat{A}}_\textrm{ff}^{-1}$ on each level are thrown away once the grid-transfer operators have been built (and with lAIR $\mat{Z}$ is computed directly) and hence different F-point smoothers are used; as mentioned we keep $\hat{\mat{A}}_\textrm{ff}^{-1}$ on each level to use as smoothers instead.
+The GMRES polynomials are very strong smoothers (which don't require the calculation of any extra dampening parameters) but storing assembled versions of them (even with fixed sparsity) takes extra memory.
+We examine the total memory consumption of the AIRG hierarchy in \secref{sec:Results}, but note that with fixed sparsity our experiments with pure streaming show that $\hat{\mat{A}}_\textrm{ff}^{-1}$ has approximately $65\%$ as many non-zeros as $\mat{R}$.
+We could instead throw away the matrix $\hat{\mat{A}}_\textrm{ff}^{-1}$ after our grid transfer operators are computed on each level and perform F-point smoothing by applying $q_{m-1}(\mat{A}_\textrm{ff})$ matrix-free.
 With $m\le 2$ the number of matvecs required is the same and hence $\hat{\mat{A}}_\textrm{ff}^{-1}$ could be discarded.
 With $m > 2$ however, applying $q_{m-1}(\mat{A}_\textrm{ff})$ matrix-free would require more matvecs in order to apply the matrix-powers.
 As such we believe the (constant sized) extra memory required is easily justified.
 We also investigated using Chebyshev polynomials as smoothers.
 We precomputed the required eigenvalue estimates with GMRES in order to build the bounding circle/ellipse given our asymmetric linear systems.
 We found that smoothing with these polynomials was far less efficient/robust (and practically more difficult) than using the GMRES polynomials; indeed using the GMRES polynomials directly is one of the key messages of \cite{Nachtigal1992}.